 Oven roasted mashed potato squash is a healthy and flavorful alternative to potatoes.
-This bright white squash has a creamy and delicious flesh that tastes similar to a combination of mashed potatoes mixed with butternut squash or sweet potatoes.
+This bright white winter squash has a creamy and delicious flesh that tastes similar to a combination of mashed potatoes mixed and butternut squash or sweet potatoes.
 A great side dish for the Fall and holiday season!

 If you’re an avid farmer’s market shopper this time of the year, you’ve probably spotted a small white-skinned acorn-type squash.
 It’s a mashed potato squash and you should definitely add some to your haul.